 Aussie label Nobody Denim proves you don’t have to sacrifice your ethics for style.
 Offering a range of denim with a distinctly Melbourne aesthetic, the brand makes all its products in Australia and is certified by Ethical Clothing Australia.

 Cropped Mimi Jeans in Sun Stone – Worldwide shipping from the Netherlands

-This sustainable vegan Dutch jeans brand ticks all the right boxes- gorgeous jeans made from 100% GOTS, BCI, certified organic and recycled cotton.
+This sustainable vegan Dutch jeans brand ticks all the right boxes- gorgeous jeans made from 100% organic and recycled cotton, part of them GOTS certified.
 With the “circular economy” in mind, they offer a repair service, and even loan jeans out for a year which are then returned to be recycled into new denim or upcycled into vintage jeans!
 You can’t go wrong with this ethical brand leading the way in eco-fashion.